eda-ricercatore/sardegna-scala/README.md

 + Theron2016
 	- "Scala High Performance Programming: Write efficient, clean, and powerful Scala code and create high-performing applications that your users will love"
 	- Parallel programming, or concurrent programming.
++ Haller2011
+	- "Actors in Scala: Concurrent programming for the multi-core era"
+	- Concurrent programming.